stevenosse/ocean/DEPLOY.md

 - Set up SSH tunneling to expose your local services.
 - Configure the backend and frontend with appropriate tunnel URLs.
 - Run both the backend and frontend, ensuring they can communicate.
+- Set up PostgreSQL for managed database functionality (if needed).

 ## Prerequisites